Audio Production Studios (LIB 365B & 365C)

 How to Get Access

 Users must have an access code to get into the studios.
-In order to be assigned an access code, you need to be a University of Oregon student, staff or faculty member, and (a) be enrolled in an Audio Production course, or (b) attend a short workshop on the library studios.
+In order to be assigned an access code, you need to be a University of Oregon student, staff or faculty member, and (a) be enrolled in an Audio Production course, or (b) complete the Libraries' online training tutorial for using the studios.

 There are no room-use, room set-up, or technology fees for the Library Studios for what is currently available.
 For any special recording needs beyond the current setup, you must bring your own gear.